stevenrskelton/stevenrskelton.github.io/_posts/2014-02-13-advanced-uses-polymer-templates.md

 and `{{-"{{"-}}value}}`, and where do they come from?
 Another issue arises due to a feature of Web Components: the [Shadow DOM](http://www.w3.org/TR/components-intro/#shadow-dom-section).
 Simply specifying a template in the parent document doesn’t make it accessible within the component.
-This is solved simple enough, it is possible to copy an element from the parent document into a component using Javascript – in our case this task should be performed whenever the `columns` array is modified.
+This is solved simple enough, it is possible to copy an element from the parent document into a component using JavaScript – in our case this task should be performed whenever the `columns` array is modified.

 ```js